Otto Eggert

 Paul Hermann Otto Eggert (born 4 February 1874 in Tilsit, d.
 January 20, 1944 in Gdańsk) was a German surveyor and professor of Gdańsk University of Technology (Technische Hochschule Danzig).
-He was also dean of the Faculty of Civil Engineering from 1909 to 1910 and from 1919 to 1920 and the first head of the Department of Geodesy at the Technical University of Gdańsk (1904-1921).
+He was also dean of the Faculty of Civil Engineering from 1909 to 1910 and from 1919 to 1920 and the first head of the Department of Geodesy at the Gdańsk University of Technology (1904-1921).

-Eggert was a professor at the Technical University of Berlin and its rector in 1933–1934.
+Eggert was a professor at Technische Universität Berlin and its rector in 1933–1934.
 From 1936 to 1939, he headed the Geodetic Institute in Potsdam (Preußisches Geodätisches Institute—nowadays Helmholtz Centre Potsdam, GFZ German Research Centre for Geosciences).
 In 1900 he received his doctorate in the field of surveying and environmental engineering at the Higher School of Agriculture in Berlin, now part of Humboldt University in Berlin (then: Study der Geodäsie und Kulturtechnik an der landwirtschaftlichen Hochschule Berlin), where he gained his first experience in the field of advanced mathematical, geodetic and astronomical research.

 In 1920 he was voted member of the German Academy of Sciences Leopoldina.